UPPMAX/UPPMAX-documentation/docs/cluster_guides/pelle_test.md

 Slurm on Pelle have been upgraded to version 24.11.

-Several UPPMAX-specific Slurm changes have been removed from previous clusters have been removed, to make the config use more Slurm defaults.
+Several UPPMAX-specific Slurm changes from previous clusters have been removed, to make the config use more Slurm defaults.
 This makes the system easier to maintain and will behave more similar to clusters at other sites.
 Unfortunately this means that